smacke/ffsubsync/README.md

 first is to specify `--vad=auditok` as a command line option, since sometimes [auditok](https://github.com/amsehili/auditok) works well with ffsubsync in the case of of muffled or otherwise low-quality audio.
-Auditok does not specifically detect voice, but instead detects all audio; this property of its implementation leads to suboptimal syncing behavior when a proper VAD can work well, but can be effective in some cases.
+Auditok does not specifically detect voice, but instead detects all audio; this property can yield suboptimal syncing behavior when a proper VAD can work well, but can be effective in some cases.

 The next step is to try different values for `--max-offset-seconds`.
 By default